 Thanks to contact with Karl Hörnell, we found out a lot more about the game, confirmed as unreleased.
 The game was a hugely souped-up version of the original game with many gameplay and graphical improvements.
 Essentially this was to be one heck of a sequel.
 There is too much to mention, but you can check out exactly what the game was about by reading Karl’s own account about the game in the Creator Speaks section.

 Essentially Karl’s C64 broke down just as the game was nearing completion, and Karl found it too expensive to get another machine.
 So he sent Interceptor a 99.5% complete version of the game with some bugs that needed fixing.
 Karl had hoped someone from Players would have sat down at fixed it, then released the game.
 But strangely no-one did, and to this day the game remains unreleased.

-BUT… Karl has sent us a disk which reads "Fungus 2 – Work Disk".
-Upon this disk was indeed the last remaining copy of the game!… And now we are finally able to present you with the full game to enjoy for the first time!….
+BUT… Karl sent us a disk which read “Fungus 2 – Work Disk”.
+Upon this disk was indeed the last remaining copy of the game!
+We were finally able to present you with the full game to enjoy for the first time many years ago.

 In 2009, Andrew Fisher resurrected the inlay advert and scanned it in for us.
 Here it is here… Inlay scan.

 Then in 2021, Bitmap Soft have worked with Karl to produce a physical release of the game for the first time over at https://www.bitmapsoft.co.uk/product/fungus-ii/ (At the time of writing, August 2021, it is pre-order).

 Contributions: Marco (Exile, Peter Weighill, Karl Hornell, Andrew Fisher